utkarshasinha/API-TESTING/README.md

 # E-commerce API Testing Project

 This project involves **API testing for an e-commerce platform** using **Postman**.
 The goal of the project is to validate the **GET** request to retrieve a list of products from the platform's catalog.
+This project highlights my experience in testing APIs, inspired by a seminar on software testing.
+It shows my ability to create test cases, debug issues, and ensure smooth functionality for web projects.

 ## API Endpoints Tested